 Beyond DNA sequencing, ONT may be used to sequence RNA and detect DNA and RNA modifications.
 Similar to PacBio, ONT can sequence full-length RNA as cDNA.
 However, ONT also has the ability to use native RNA.

 Today, data analysis is characterised by fragmentation.
-Whether you are interested in finding similarities or in detecting variations, all omics data analysis is organised in silo’s with different applications for each analytical step.
-Along the different steps in the analysis process, outputs are generated in different formats.
+Whether you are interested in finding similarities or in detecting variations, all omics data analysis is organised in silos with different applications for each analytical step.
+During the analysis process, outputs are generated in different formats.
 Although automated pipelines are available, the process of analysis remains time consuming and very complex.
 Only highly trained professionals are able to perform these analyses.

 The integration of biological databases is also lacking.
-So, it is very difficult to query more than one database at a time.
-Currently, there is also no way to combine analysis in genomics, transcriptomics and proteomics which has proven to be a blocking factor.
-It is certainly not very helpful in maintaining oversight and easily detecting novel relationships.
+Therefore, it is very difficult to query more than one database at a time.
+Currently, there is also no way to combine analysis in genomics, transcriptomics and proteomics, which has proven to be an impediment.
+This makes it difficult to maintain oversight and easily detect novel relationships.

 Moreover, the current algorithms are far from flawless and result in an accumulation of errors during the analysis process.
 Additionally, most algorithms are computationally very intensive which results in slow processing times.